department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/phase2-usability/research-plan.md

 * Do Veterans understand how to check-in for 1 appointment via their mobile device when they have multiple appointments in one day?
 * Do Veterans find value in seeing an iterinary of all their appointments for the day?
 * Is the information provided in said itinerary sufficient, too much, or too little?
-* Are the actions available on the iterinary page align with Veteran expectations?
+* Do the actions on the iterinary page align with Veteran expectations?
 Are there things that Veterans expect to be able to do from an itinerary page that they aren't able to do?
 * Are the check-in appointment statuses helpful to Veterans?
 * Would Veterans find repeating this process multiple times per day (for each appointment if they had multiple appts) burdensome or easy?

 ### Hypotheses:

-* The additional identity verification data points to help alleviate some of the earlier security concerns that we heard from Veterans.
+* The additional identity verification data points help alleviate some of the earlier security concerns that we heard from Veterans.
 * Adding the capability to check in for multiple appointments throughout the day will not impact a Veterans ability to complete check-in for an individual appointment.
 * The combination of a daily iterinary and statuses for each appointment will help provide clarity to the Veteran throughout their day at the medical facility.
 * The Veteran might have additional expectations on what they could see or do on the iterinary, such as check-in for all their appointments for the day at once.
-* Veterans might initially understand why they have to repeat this process multiple times per day.
+* Veterans might not initially understand why they have to repeat this process multiple times per day.

 ## Method